 All of the VDisk-to-host map objects do not have the same number for the VDisk LUN instance.
 Therefore, there is a possibility the backup configuration file is corrupt.
 The LUN instance number should be the same for all VDisk-to-host map objects that are associated with a specific VDisk.
 The LUN instance number is incorporated into the VDisk_UID property.

-Determine why the LUN instance number is not the same and correct the problem and reissue the command.
+Determine why the LUN instance number is not the same, correct the problem, and resubmit the command.

-CMMVC6130W Inter-cluster property will not be restored
+CMMVC6130W Inter-cluster PROPERTY VALUE will not be restored.
+Explanation

 The restoration of inter-cluster objects is not supported.